rahealy/rpi3rtos/README.md

 **Tuesday February 4, 2020** - A recent job application of mine was rejected because it did not contain the terms  "RTOS" and "C".
 As a result I decided to take on a personal daily challenge to write a simple RTOS in C for the Raspberry Pi 3.
 I'll be leveraging much of what I learned in my [rpi3fxproc](https://github.com/rahealy/rpi3fxproc) project to see how much working code can be written in 1 day, 2 days, and so on...

+**Wedneday February 12, 2020 0946 (Current)** - Got a big chunk of the hardware groundwork (CPU init, exception table, UART) done yesterday.
+MMU and hardware timer will come today.
+Also, C compiler seems to be oblivious/not too aware of stack pointer manipulation in asm.
+It will probably take some experimenting to get the context switching right.

-**Monday February 10, 2020 (Current)** - This is more or less the first full day of work.
+**Monday February 10, 2020** - This is more or less the first full day of work.
 After finishing up the [diaspora_client_example](https://github.com/rahealy/diaspora_client_example) I have time to focus on daily contributions to this project.
 Researching options for how to implement.

 * Project Goals